TheRealFlyingCoder/remix-auth-socials/README.md

 # Remix Auth Socials

-> A collection Remix Auth strategies for Oauth2 Social logins.
+> A collection of Remix Auth strategies for Oauth2 Social logins.

 👷 If you are interested in creating one of the planned strategies, or maintaining an existing one reach out! 👷